 Head Girl Welcome

-This has helped me to grow both academically and as a person.
-For example, being an Anti-Bullying Ambassador has allowed me to help and support other pupils and resulted in gaining the skill to mentor others.
+New-Bridge has provided me with so many opportunities, memories and guidance.
+Our teachers have helped me to grow both academically and as a person and that extends beyond the classroom.
+For example, becoming an Anti-Bullying Ambassador has afforded me the opportunity to help and support younger pupils and resulted in gaining the leadership skills I use to mentor others.
+I am passionate about helping others and the ethos of our school which focuses on compassion means that this is a priority for all pupils.

 Head Boy Welcome